kapilt/juju-softlayer/README.rst

 A SoftLayer account is a pre-requisite, If you don't have a Softlayer account you can sign up `here`_.

-Credentials for the digital ocean api can be obtained from your account dashboard at https://manage.softlayer.com/Administrative/apiKeychain
+Credentials for the softlayer api can be obtained from your account dashboard at https://manage.softlayer.com/Administrative/apiKeychain

 The credentials can be provided to the plugin via env variable or via the `sl`